Publication Ethics Principles

 Correction, Withdrawal, Expression of Concern

 Editors may consider issuing a correction if minor errors are identified in the published article that do not affect the findings, interpretations and conclusions.
 Editors should consider retracting the manuscript if there are major errors/violations that invalidate the findings and conclusions.
 Editors should consider issuing a statement of concern if there is a possibility of research or publication misconduct by the authors; there is evidence that the findings are unreliable and that the authors' institutions have not investigated the incident; or the potential investigation seems unfair or inconclusive.
-COPE guidelines are followed regarding correction, retraction or expression of concern.
+The COPE Principles (1-2-3-4-5-6-7-8) are taken into account in the processes of correction, retraction or expression of concern.

 Special Issue Publication Policy